Fed Explains YNW Melly Mistrial. Will He Be Released?

 They're not prosecuting him on that.

-They're prosecuting him because he said I gave y'all everything back.
+They're prosecuting him because he said, I gave y'all everything back.

-They made him sign something, then they got a search warrant because they figured out that they didn't have everything back.
+Then they got a search warrant because they figured out that they didn't have everything back.

 You know what I mean?